Lake Okeechobee: Uses

-Florida National Scenic Trail

 The 100 ft wide dike surrounding Lake Okeechobee is the basis for the Lake Okeechobee Scenic Trail (LOST), a part of the Florida National Scenic Trail, a 1300 mi trail.
 There is a well-maintained paved pathway along the majority of the perimeter, although with significant breaks.
 It is used by hikers and bicyclists, and is wide enough to accommodate vehicles.

-Fishing

-The most common fish in this lake are largemouth bass, crappie, and bluegill.
-Pickerel have been less commonly caught.